 May 22, 2021: Spectacular performances of music, pageantry and dance celebrating those in uniform.

-The Greater Cleveland Peace Officers Memorial Society is proud to present the Cleveland International Tattoo in May 2018.
+The Greater Cleveland Peace Officers Memorial Society is proud to present the Cleveland International Tattoo May 19, 2018.
 Stand with us as we honor our fallen heroes.
 The 2017 Tattoo featured the USMC Quantico Band as well as bagpipes and drums, dance and song.